Pikisaari Bollards for darkness‑sensitive lighting

 AICCI PPL T4 power and data bollard

 Designed for light-art and events, the PPL T4 bollard provides a Schuko 230VAC outlet, a 400VAC three‑phase power connection, DMX lighting‑control data, and audio‑data interfaces.
-Dedicated mounting points support temporary or permanent light artworks and auxiliary event equipment, enabling flexible and reliable infrastructure for creative installations.
+Dedicated mounting points support temporary light artworks and auxiliary event equipment, enabling flexible and dependable infrastructure for creative installations.

 Ask about a project‑specific solution / Book a conversation